-A description of the red snapper individual fishing quota (IFQ) program is contained in NMFS (2015c) and is available at: http://sero.nmfs.noaa.gov/sustainable\fisheries/lapp\dm/index.html.
+A description of the red snapper IFQ program is contained in NMFS (2015c) and is available at: http://sero.nmfs.noaa.gov/sustainable_fisheries/lapp_dm/index.html.
 This description is incorporated herein by reference.
 Additional economic information on the commercial harvest of red snapper in the Gulf is contained in GMFMC (2015b).
 The current proposed amendment only addresses the recreational harvest of red snapper in the Gulf.
 As a result, no additional information on the commercial sector engaged in the harvest of Gulf red snapper is provided in this document.